RehmanMuaz/jobhub-api/README.md

 - `fastapi-service`: the REST API exposed on http://localhost:8000
 - `jobhub-redis`: Redis instance used as the scraper job queue
+- `jobhub-postgres`: PostgreSQL database for storing job postings and snapshots
 - `scrape-worker`: background worker that processes queued scrape jobs

 Hit <kbd>Ctrl+C</kbd> to stop all services.